zzarif/Intel-8086-Android-Emulator/README.md

 # Intel 8086 Emulator
-Intel 8086 microprocessor Assembly Language Emulator.
+Native Android IDE developed for students to practice, visualize and emulate 16-bit Assembly Language directly from their mobile.
+App features:
-* 16-bit implementation
+* It has a mobile code editor with IntelliSense, syntax highlighting and error detection.
-* Android Application in Java
+* It can emulate execution of arithmetic operations, jumps, loops.
-* Two main components - Assembler + UI
+* The Assembler was built from scratch using Java.
 ## Installation
 #### Method 1: Install Signed APK
 Provide required permissions and proceed to install the APK file.